- 20th Century Ban on Psilocybin Science

 Although psilocybin mushrooms and other psychedelics have been maligned for decades through suppressive political forces, modern day studies are starting to reveal many psychological and neurological benefits from their consumption.

-Psilocybin mushrooms have been shown by scientific studies to have significant positive effects on the following areas:
+Current scientific studies indicate that psilocybin mushrooms have significant positive effects on the following areas:

 - Treatment-resistant depression

 Even before psychedelics were politicized, there was overwhelming support for their safety and beneficial qualities.
 Unfortunately, the illegality that resulted from the Controlled Substances Act in 1971 made it difficult to verify claims about these benefits, creating a climate where science has fallen behind the general knowledge of the people.
 Anecdotally, people have used psychedelics for millennia to enable mystical experiences that further develop our relationship with ourselves and the earth around us.